jdcloudcom/en/documentation/Cloud-Communication/Text-Message/SDK-Rerference/dotnet.md

 ```
 dotnet add package JDCloudSDK.Sms --version 1.2.0.1
 ```
+If the vscode tool is used for development, the NuGet Package Manager plug-in can be used.
+Please search JD Cloud core package (JDCloudSDK.Core) and SMS package (JDCloudSDK.Sms)
+Note: The installed version shall be correspondingly modified by referring to the latest version of the official website
 For the latest version number of .net SMS package, see https://www.nuget.org/packages/JDCloudSDK.Sms/

 <br><br>